The main computers for the course will be the machines of the

 Be sure to leave time to test your code on those machines if you

-Please be sure to change permissions on any directories in which you are doing class work, to make sure they aren’t readable by others.
-Again, if you don’t know how, ask the TA.
+Please be sure to change permissions on any directories or on-line repositories in which you are doing class work, to make sure they aren’t readable by others.
+Again, if you don’t know how, ask the TAs.

 All students should read the 2/454 discussion board and announcements page in Blackboard.
-Questions may be posted to the discussion board or sent directly to the instructor or the TA.
+In general, the discussion board is the best place to ask questions.
+If you can help with a question you see there, please post an answer or a clarification.
+Particularly urgent or confidential questions can be sent directly to the instructor or the TAs via email (please do this sparingly).
 Any answer deemed useful to the class as a whole will be posted (with identifying information removed) back to the discussion board.

 The professor’s class notes are available on-line.
 Please note that they are provided on an “as-is” basis.

 The text for this course is the fourth edition of Programming Language Pragmatics, by Michael L. Scott.
 Please do not try to make do with a previous edition of the text; too much has changed.
-A few copies will be placed on reserve at Carlson Library, for those who prefer not to buy their own (in my defense, at $75 and nearly 1000 pages, the book is 25% longer and 45% cheaper than the leading competitor).
+A few copies will be placed on reserve at Carlson Library, for those who prefer not to buy their own.
 Some 360 pages of additional content (the “In More Depth” sections) is openly available on the publisher’s web site (also the “PLP CS” link in the navigation bar at left).
 Errata for both the printed book and the companion site are available HERE.

 The textbook includes a list of short-answer review questions approximately every 10 pages.
-The TA will be placing a subset of these on Blackboard; you are expected to answer them before coming to the class in which the material will be covered (see the schedule).
+The TAs will be placing a subset of these on Blackboard; you are expected to answer them before coming to the class in which the material will be covered (see the schedule).
+Note: these questions are not intended to be difficult; they simply help to ensure that you have read the material.
+If you can’t easily find the answer in the assigned reading, please ask the instructor or TAs.

 Most of these texts are available from Carlson Library.
 Most of them will be on reserve.
 If you find one that isn’t on reserve, please don’t hog it forever.
 Also, please note that this list is far from exhaustive.

-A growing number of programming language resources are available on the Internet.
-One excellent starting point for searches is the DMOZ index.
+An ever growing number of programming language resources are available on the Internet.
+A few potentially useful resources include:

 CSC 2/454 is not a course you can coast through.
 It’s also not a course with a whole lot of “hand-holding.”
 You will need to take responsibility for your own success.
 Do not wait until you’re drowning before you ask for help.